h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/lre_min.rst

 Description
 ~~~~~~~~~~~

-This option allows you to set the initial values for the coefficients in the model.
-This value defaults to 0.
+A positive number to use as the minimum log-relative error (LRE) of subsequent log partial likelihood calculations to determine algorithmic convergence.
+This value defaults to 9.

 Related Parameters
 ~~~~~~~~~~~~~~~~~~